 Below is the list of contributors in no particular order:

-Mapfly, Ujaval Gandhi from Spatial Thoughts, Daniel Löwenborg, BNHR, Imapct GIS, Andreas Neumann, Kanton Solothurn, Switzerland, City of Vevey, Mapping Automation, Service de la géomatique du canton de Neuchâtel, Hans van der Kwast, 3DGeoCloud, Rudaz+Partner AG, Leonard Gouzin, TileDB, Inc.
+Mapfly, Ujaval Gandhi from Spatial Thoughts, National Land Survey of Finland, Daniel Löwenborg, BNHR, Imapct GIS, Andreas Neumann, Kanton Solothurn, Switzerland, City of Vevey, Mapping Automation, Service de la géomatique du canton de Neuchâtel, Hans van der Kwast, 3DGeoCloud, Rudaz+Partner AG, Leonard Gouzin, TileDB, Inc.